 Silly Monkeys brings back much loved characters from Gardner’s successful financial education book, Save Your Acorns, which he wrote in 2016 after being unable to find any books for his daughters on the topic.
 The aim of Silly Monkeys is to help your squirrel store more acorns than your opponents in a sustainable way and avoid the Silly Monkey that encourages players to eat all their acorns at once!
 The moral of the game is that if you work hard and save your acorns, you can make sure that when you need resource – i.e. money – you will always have a healthy supply.

 Rob Gardner, inventor of Silly Monkeys and author of Save Your Acorns, said:

 “Children learn their money saving habits by the age of seven so it’s imperative for us as parents to teach our kids the important lessons – how and why to budget and save – as early as possible.
 In today’s world of instant gratification children naturally want things right away without thinking about what this means in the long term.
 We need to instigate those crucial conversations early on, and so this immersive game will open up a dialogue between parent and child, and gives kids the opportunity to get to grips with the basics of finance – whilst having fun of course!”

-Silly Monkeys – the gift that keeps on giving is available from for £5, with 30% of each sale being donated to RedSTART, the UK charity dedicated to financial education among primary school children.
+Silly Monkeys – the gift that keeps on giving will soon be available on Amazon for £5, with 30% of each sale being donated to RedSTART, the UK charity dedicated to financial education among primary school children.
 This charity was founded by Gardner to help put young people in control of their finances through impact-measured, classroom compatible lesson plans, and aims to educate 1 million young people about money by 2025.